Associate Director of Support Services

 About This Position:

-• Oversee and ensure the hiring, training, direction, supervision, development, evaluation, and performance management of the department staff in accordance with THC policies and directives.
+• Hire, train, direct, supervise, develop, evaluate, and performance manage the daily activities of staff in accordance with THC policies and directives.

-• Conduct regularly scheduled department and team meetings, supervisions, and trainings to motivate staff for success, promote team building, create professional and technical skill development, and establish and maintain effective working relationships.
+• Conduct regularly scheduled meetings, supervisions, and trainings to motivate Support Services Managers and Case Managers for success, promote team building, create professional and technical skill development, and establish and maintain effective working relationships.

-• Ensure all department staff are aware of and correctly implement all safety rules and regulations, and all policies and procedures.
+• Ensure the staff are aware of and correctly implement all safety rules and regulations, and all policies and procedures.

-• Hold department staff accountable for high levels of performance, team work, and quality customer service.
+• Hold staff accountable for high levels of performance, team work, and quality customer service.

 Administration and Operations

-• Direct and guide the overall delivery of support services in THC residential buildings, including services for Shelter Plus Care and Veterans Administration Supportive Housing recipients, in accordance with THC’s Mission, Core Values, Customer Service Philosophy, and policies and procedures.
+• In conjunction with the Director of Support Services, direct and guide the overall delivery of support services in residential buildings in accordance with THC’s Mission, Core Values, Customer Service Philosophy, and policies and procedures.

 • Work closely and collaboratively with the Property Management and Housing Services Departments to ensure consistent and comprehensive services to tenants.

-• Work closely with the UCSF Behavioral Health Roving Team to ensure on-going best practices in collaborative case management provision with acute tenants.
+• Work closely with the UCSF Behavioural Health Roving Team to ensure on-going best practices in collaborative case management provision with acute tenants.

 • Must have strong clinical assessment and crisis management skills.